nicksagona/popphp-v1-legacy/README.md

 * The Imagick extension (with ImageMagick & Ghostscript) for advanced image manipulation
 * The Apc extension for the Cache component (using the Apc adapter)
 * The Memcache extension for the Cache component (using the Memcached adapter)
-* The DOMDocument extension for the Svg component
+* The DOMDocument extension for the Image\Svg component
-* The SimpleXML extension for the Feed, Data, Locale and Svg components
+* The SimpleXML extension for the Feed, Data, Locale and Image\Svg components
-* The PHP mail function and SMTP server correctly set for the mail component
+* The PHP mail function and SMTP server correctly set for the Mail component
 * The cURL extension for the Curl component
 * FTP support enabled for the FTP component